 MEXICO CITY TO TONANTZINTLA AND PUEBLA.

-Breakfast at hotel.
-Today we leave Mexico City behind.
-We travel to Puebla, Mexico’s fourth largest city, passing the photogenic, snow-capped volcanoes Popocatepetl (Smoking Mountain, 5464m) and Iztaccihuatl (Sleeping Lady, 5230m).
+Today we leave Mexico City behind and travel the scenic road to Puebla, Mexico’s fourth largest city.
+Enroute we will pass the photogenic snow-capped volcanoes Popocatepetl (Smoking Mountain, 5464m) and Iztaccihuatl (Sleeping Lady, 5230m).

 Overnight: Boutique Hotel Meson Sacristia.(tbc)